 How did you learn to farm?
 I am ever indebted to all the wonderful people who have helped me on this path.
 They are leaders, mentors, and advocates in the Chesapeake region.
 I learned to farm on a larger scale while working for Sassafras Creek Farm, and also through my time with the Future Harvest CASA Beginning Farmer Training program.
 Other organizations such as Maryland Farm Bureau and LEAD Maryland Foundation.
 I plan to pass on my knowledge to the next generation here in Southern Maryland.
 Before I met most of my mentors, books initially enlightened me to our current complex food system.
 I became more aware of what I was eating and where it came from.
 I was fascinated that many of the authors and contributors in these books I was reading were located in the Chesapeake region.
 But I still had questions.
 And that ignited the fire to the opportunities to grow (literally) right in my own backyard.
 I quickly learned that for what I couldn't provide, a patchwork of neighboring farms could.
 I sought out farmers, and asked them questions directly.
 I listened a lot and found this to be the best source of information; getting the facts from farmers was the most helpful to my steep learning curve.
 Many times that's meant working or volunteering on others farms.

-Why do you believe in supporting local food?
+Why do you believe in supporting local farming ecomonies?
 For countless reasons-- for health, the economic benefits it provides, the environmental impact-- we eat the majority of our diet from close to home.
 Year-round.
 That's something that takes work, and a lot of time, but we believe is worth it.
 It hasn't always been this way, but we have also established a stronger, diversified farming community in Southern Maryland in recent years.
 Every step of the way has been worth it and something I'm really proud of supporting.
 And as they say, "Know your farmer, know your food!"
 As for our flowers, most flowers in the US are purchased from outside our country.
 I am interested in increasing the number of American Grown flowers from our small space in Southern Maryland.
 And above all, for the economic impact we can have right in our own community.